eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 #### 5.2.2 Attribute location_status

-In SD-JWT VC-compliant PIDs, the attribute location_status SHALL be expressed with the `status` claim as defined in [SD-JWT VC].
+For SD-JWT VC-compliant PIDs, the PID issuer will add validity status information, if needed, as specified in [SD-JWT VC].
+This PID Rulebook does not specify a separate attribute for including the location of validity status information.

 ### 5.3 Note on VCT